Trip to Crazy Horse Memorial South Dakota

 But we’ve never heard of the Crazy Horse Memorial before.
 As we sat in a little diner in Wall, eating lunch and telling the locals about our months-long RV adventure through the US and Canada, one of them asked: Have you seen the Crazy Horse already?
 We had no idea what Crazy Horse was.
 I answered: No. What is it?

 He said: Crazy Horse is a monument of the spirit of the Sioux Nation and their great Chief Crazy Horse.
 And it’s worth the money to see it.
 Here you can see pictures of the Crazy Horse Memorial.
 We were surprised and decided to read more about this place add the Crazy Horse Memorial to our plan.

-Crazy Horse Memorial Facts
+Trip to Crazy Horse Memorial in South Dakota – Facts

-Monument in Numbers
+Crazy Horse Monument in Numbers

 - Beginning date – June 3, 1948

 - Planned Height – 563 ft, 172 m